Toddlers have absolutely no fear at all!

 I mentioned above the dangers of toddlers sleepwalking, and if they manage to get to an external door that is easy to open, they could find themselves outside in the middle of the night.
 Surely I do not have to explain how dangerous that can be, especially if you live near a road!

 You must be confident that your toddler cannot open an external door.

 Secure each entrance with a hard-to-reach lock and sleep soundly!

 Hot Water Faucet

-If the temperature is high enough, your toddler will be scalded with hot water.
-For those of us who have picked up a hot plate without realizing it, we know how it feels!
+Your toddler will be scalded with hot water if the temperature is high enough.
+We know how it feels for those of us who have picked up a hot plate without realizing it!

-It is a challenge to secure any hot water faucet from being used, especially as you cannot raise the hot water tap out of your toddler’s reach!
+It is a challenge to secure any hot water faucet from being used, primarily as you cannot raise the hot water tap out of your toddler’s reach!

 You can, however, purchase a safety guard for faucets.

-Again, I know that it is important to realize that kids sometimes need to learn the hard way, but I would prefer it if they did not hurt themselves in the process!
+Again, I know that it is essential to realize that kids sometimes need to learn the hard way, but I would prefer it if they did not hurt themselves!

 As soon as your little one begins to crawl, it would be best if you were arming each flight of stairs with a stair gate.
 It is common sense!